-- 37. The Committee is concerned about: - (a) The continued occurrence of forced and coerced sterilisation of women and girls with disabilities; - (b) The practice of forced and coerced contraception and associated harmful sideeffects and forced and coerced abortions in institutional facilities. - 38.
-The Committee recommends that the State Party take all necessary legislative, administrative and judicial measures to: - (a) Prohibit sterilisation of women and girls with disabilities without their free and informed consent, including sterilisation based on substitute consent or court decisions; - (b) Prohibit all forms of contraception and abortion without the free and informed consent of the individual concerned, including coercive practices. - 39.
+- 37. The Committee is concerned about: - (a) The continued occurrence of forced and coerced sterilization of women and girls with disabilities; - (b) The practice of forced and coerced contraception and associated harmful side effects and forced and coerced abortions in institutional facilities. - 38.
+The Committee recommends that the State party take all necessary legislative, administrative and judicial measures: - (a) To prohibit the sterilization of women and girls with disabilities without their free and informed consent, including sterilization based on substitute consent or court decisions: - (b) To prohibit all forms of contraception and abortion without the free and informed consent of the individual concerned, including coercive practices. - 39.
 The Committee is concerned that the Act on the Protection of Children with Variations in Sex Development of 2021 does not provide comprehensive protection for all intersex children from invasive or irreversible medical procedures that modify sex characteristics. - 40.
-The Committee recommends that the State Party closely consult and actively involve representative organisations of intersex persons to review and amend the Act on the Protection of Children with Variations in Sex Development 2021 to ensure comprehensive protection for intersex children from invasive or irreversible medical procedures that modify sex characteristics unless necessary to avoid serious, urgent, and irreparable harm.
+The Committee recommends that the State party closely consult and actively involve representative organizations of intersex persons to review and amend the Act on the Protection of Children with Variations in Sex Development of 2021 to ensure comprehensive protection for intersex children from invasive or irreversible medical procedures that modify sex characteristics unless necessary to avoid serious, urgent and irreparable harm.